Don Siegelman: 2006 conviction

 On October 26, 2005, Siegelman was indicted on new charges of bribery and mail fraud in connection with Richard M. Scrushy, founder and former CEO of HealthSouth.
 Two former Siegelman aides were charged in the indictment as well.
-Siegelman was accused of trading government favors for campaign donations as lieutenant governor from 1995 to 1999, and as governor from 1999 to 2003.
+Siegelman was accused of trading government favors for campaign donations as Lieutenant Governor from 1995 to 1999, and as Governor from 1999 to 2003.

 Scrushy was accused of arranging $500,000 in donations to Siegelman's 1999 campaign for a state lottery fund for universal education, in exchange for a seat on a state hospital regulatory board, a non-paying position.
 Scrushy had been appointed and served on the state hospital regulatory board during the past three Republican administrations.
 He had been acquitted in 2005 of charges of securities fraud for his part in the HealthSouth Corporation fraud scandal which cost shareholders billions.

 During his trial, Siegelman continued his campaign for reelection, running in the Democratic primary against Lt.
 Governor Lucy Baxley and minor candidates.
 On June 6, despite Baxley's relatively low-profile campaign, she defeated Siegelman with almost 60% of the vote compared to Siegelman's 36%.

 On June 29, 2006, three weeks after Siegelman lost the primary, a federal jury found both Siegelman and Scrushy guilty on seven of the 33 felony counts in the indictment.
 Two co-defendants, Siegelman's former chief of staff, Paul Hamrick and his transportation director, Mack Roberts, were acquitted of all charges.
 Siegelman was convicted on one count of bribery, one count of conspiracy to commit honest services mail fraud, four counts of honest services mail fraud, and one count of obstruction of justice.

 Siegelman was acquitted on 25 counts, including the indictment's allegations of a widespread RICO conspiracy.
 Siegelman was represented by Mobile attorneys Vince Kilborn and David McDonald, along with Greenwood attorney Hiram Eastland and Notre Dame law professor G. Robert Blakey, an authority on RICO.
 Siegelman was sentenced by Judge Mark Everett Fuller, a George W. Bush appointee, to more than seven years in federal prison and a $50,000 fine.

-Siegelman said in his defense that Scrushy had been on the board of the state hospital regulatory board during several preceding Republican governorships.
+Siegelman said in his defense that Scrushy had been on the regulatory board of the state hospital during several preceding Republican governorships.
 He said that Scrushy's contribution toward the campaign for a state lottery fund for universal education was unrelated to his appointment.
 Siegelman and his attorneys said that the charges against him, in addition to being unfounded, were without precedent.

 Scrushy was released from federal prison in April 2012.
 He resided in a Houston, Texas halfway house until he was released on July 25, 2012.